LitExtension Blog

 You can use the dropdown menus on the right side to modify these matches (or choose “Do not import” for columns you don't want to include).
 Any columns that WooCommerce doesn't recognize will be skipped by default.

-After that, click “Run the importer” to upload WooCommerce import products.
+After that, click “Run the importer” to upload the products to WooCommerce.
 Do not refresh or leave the page until the import concludes!

-Weeks or months after the import, you must update your products with new details (for special occasions like Black Friday or Christmas).
+At some point after your initial import, perhaps ahead of major sales like Black Friday or Christmas, you might want to update your product listings with fresh details.
 Fortunately, you can still use the same CSV importer tool for these changes!
 Here's how:

 • First, create a CSV file (just like in Step 1) that includes the SKUs or IDs of the products that need updates.
 The WooCommerce importer will later use them to match and update the products in your store.